 It's not always a team member that needs support.
 Chances are, as a manager, you may find yourself in a situation where all you want to do is curl up in a ball and weep.
 For example, you may feel overwhelmed by pressure to deliver results.

 Do not feel ashamed.
 Follow the advice that you would offer someone else in the same situation, such as tackling the underlying issue, learning how to manage your emotions, or talking to your HR department or employee assistance program.
 If there's a team member you have a particularly good relationship with and feel you can trust, you may also want to reach out to them, even if it's just for an informal chat or catch up, to let them know how you're feeling and talk through the problem you are facing.

 It can be awkward and embarrassing for all concerned when a team member cries at work.
 But you can't ignore it and just hope it doesn't happen again.
-After all, there could be a serious reason for him breaking down that needs urgent attention.
+After all, there could be a serious reason for them breaking down that needs urgent attention.

-Common reasons for tears at work include bullying, overwork, team conflict, and fear of change, working in an emotionally-demanding role.
-But it could also be that your team member is overwhelmed by an issue that is not work-related.
+Common reasons for tears at work include bullying, overwork, team conflict, fear of change, working in an emotionally-demanding role.
+But it could also be that your team member is struggling with an issue that is not work-related.

 You need to approach the situation with tact, empathy and emotional intelligence.
 There are three steps to managing a tearful colleague: